 1. Stepan Kozak

-Recently, Kuzu et. al. [1] proposed a secure similarity search index based on the locality sensitive hashing technique (secure LSH index).
+Recently, Kuzu et al. [1] proposed a secure similarity search index based on the locality sensitive hashing technique (secure LSH index).
 The advantage of the scheme is a provable adaptive semantic security (in the similarity search context).
 However, the technique cannot be directly used for an arbitrary metric space.
 It supports only those metric spaces for which there is a family of LSH functions.
-Based on the research of Novak et. al. [2], we propose an extension of the secure LSH index method using the M-Index technique as a generic family of LSH functions to allow direct usage of the method of Kuzu et. al. for an arbitrary metric space.
+Based on the research of Novak et al. [2], we propose an extension of the secure LSH index method, using the M-Index technique as a generic family of LSH functions to allow direct use of the method of Kuzu et al. for an arbitrary metric space.
 The result is a secure LSH index for arbitrary metric spaces with provable adaptive semantic security.

 2. Petr Bauch

 There are three crucial requirements for automatic verification of parallel software against temporal specification.
-The verification procedure must (1) accept real code as input, (2) accept temporal specification as input, and (3) be exhaustive when verifying the execution, since the execution might be furcated by both control and data flows.
+The verification procedure must (1) accept real code as input; (2) accept temporal specification as input; and (3) be exhaustive when verifying the execution, since the execution might be furcated by both control and data flows.
 This paper is concerned with the third requirement, using explicit model checking to handle the control and symbolic set representations to handle the data.
 The combination of explicit and symbolic approaches is first investigated theoretically and we report the requirements on the symbolic representation and the changes to the model checking process the combination entails.
-The feasibility and efficiency of the combination is demonstrated on two case studies and we report a marked improvement in scalability in the Simulink case study against previous solutions.
-The results described in this paper show the potential to meet all three requirements for automatic verification in a single procedure combining explicit model checking with symbolic set representations.
+The feasibility and efficiency of the combination is demonstrated in two case studies and we report a marked improvement in scalability in the Simulink case study against previous solutions.
+The results described in this paper show the potential to meet all three requirements for automatic verification in a single procedure, combining explicit model checking with symbolic set representations.

 3. Radek Cernoch

-Birth of Principate is one of the most important changes in the development of Roman Empire.
+The birth of the Principate is one of the most important changes in the development of Roman Empire.
 This paper analyzes the main changes in the constitutional area that occurred during the reign of Octavianus Augustus.
-Republican offices were still formally existing, however, the emperor accumulated the real power in the state and created new, imperial offices.
+Republican offices still formally existed, however, the emperor accumulated the real power in the state and created new, imperial offices.
 The emperor and the lawyers honoured by him became later authority in the procedural law.
-Although all these changes were made gradually and very slowly, together represent a truly revolutionary change.
+Although all these changes were made gradually and very slowly, together they represent a truly revolutionary change.

 4. Jonáš Ševčík

 This article deals with techniques suitable for indoor localization using mobile devices.
-First, there are presented several principles applicable for mobile devices e.g. Wi-Fi localization, step detection, and dead reckoning.
-Subsequently, these principles are used in demonstrative Android application which combines them into working indoor localization prototype.
-Consequently, prototype application is used for gathering accuracy results of above mentioned principles.
+First, several principles applicable to mobile devices are presented, e.g. Wi-Fi localization, step detection, and dead reckoning.
+Subsequently, these principles are used in demonstrative Android application, which combines them into working indoor localization prototype.
+Consequently, prototype application is used for gathering accurate results of the above mentioned principles.
 Results are accurate to 2.3 meters.
 All obtained results are presented in the last section of this paper.

 5. Jitka Bělíková

-Purpose: To investigate the relationship between lens density in age-related cataract and best-corrected visual acuity (BCVA) and the impact of cataract grade assessed via 3D lens densitometry by Pentacam Nucleus Grading System (PNS) on Phacodynamics (phaco-time and phaco-energy).
+Purpose: To investigate the relationship between lens density in age-related cataract and best-corrected visual acuity (BCVA) and the impact of cataract grade, assessed via 3D lens densitometry by Pentacam Nucleus Grading System (PNS), on Phacodynamics (phaco-time and phaco-energy).

 Methods: 55 patients with age-related cataract were evaluated.
 Lens density was assessed using the PNS.
 BCVA was tested with Snellen chart.
 Surgery was performed with no adjustment of parameters and phaco-energy-time was monitored.

 Results: The correlations between the lens density, BCVA and phaco-energy/time were analyzed.
-There was a negative linear correlation between lens density and BCVA and positive correlation between density and total dissipated phaco-energy.
+A negative linear correlation was identified between lens density and BCVA and positive correlation was identified between density and total dissipated phaco-energy.